W5ALC/Termux-admin/README.md

 5. Follow the on-screen menu to perform desired actions on your remote Linux systems.

 Feel free to customize and extend the script according to your needs.
 Contributions and suggestions are welcome!

+## BONUS
+I've also added a sanitized copy of my .ssh/config as en example of a great setup.
+The way it's formatted I never have to worry about whether I'm connected to the wifi or to cell network it just works.